sttp/Specification/Sections/U-TLS.md

 Notes about the `Secret Data` fields
 * `Nonce` - Ensures that the encrypted data is not deterministic.
 (This is the only field required to change when generating this packet).
 * `KeyID` - This field is combined with Source IP/Port to uniquely identify a sender and which active cipher is used to decrypt a `Data Packet`.
 Valid ranges for this field are 0-249 inclusive.
 250-255 MUST NOT be used since they are used to identify packet types that are not `Data Packets`.
-* `ExpireMinutes` - The number of minutes this key is to remain valid after receiving it.
-This should be added to the time the packet was received rather than the time provided in `Key Packets` otherwise clock drifting could make it impossible to use small values like 1 minute.
+* `ExpireSeconds` - The number of seconds this key is to remain valid after receiving it.
+This should be added to the time the packet was received rather than the time provided in `Key Packets` otherwise clock drifting could make it impossible to use small values like 1 seconds.
 A value of 0 means the key is expired and should not be used.
 * `ValidSequences` - This is the lower bounds of the sequence number of `Data Packets` that may be accepted for this `KeyID`.
 This field limits the impact of replay attacks with a newly established connection.
 For new connections, sequence numbers before this value must be discarded.
 For existing connections, a grace period of a few seconds should be given in case packets are legitimately reordered during transport.
 * `CipherMode` - The cipher that will be used for encrypting the `Data Packet`.
 See section below for details.
 * `HMACMode` - The HMAC that will be used to authenticate a `Data Packet`.
 See section below for details.